Skip to content

 {'balance': '4000'}

-Similarly, instead of using token_1.execute... , a transfer can be executed with:
+Similarly, instead of using token_1.execute..., a transfer can be executed with the following:

 >>> token_1.transfer(amount='1000', recipient=str(wallet2.address()), sender=wallet)